txoof/epdlib/README.md

             'hcenter': True,             # horizontally center image
             'vcenter': True,             # vertically center image
             'relative': False,           # this block is not relative to any other.
-It has an ABSOLUTE position (0, 0) 'mode': 'L',                 # treat this image as an 8bit gray-scale image },
+It has an ABSOLUTE position (0, 0) 'mode': 'RGB',              # treat this image as an RGB image
+                                        # note this will be converted to 8bit gray or ('L')
+                                        # 1 bit black/white ('1') if the screen does not support
+                                        # color output
+        },
     'vertical_rule_1' :{
             'type': 'DrawBlock',         # required as of v0.6